future-tense/stellar-pathfinder-server/readme.md

 For the vision to come true of using path payments everyday, for every payment, path finding has to be able to run at interactive rates.
 You don't want to leave users hanging, waiting around wondering what's going on.

-Looking at the current stats, that's exactly what happens now, which is what lead to the development of this project.
+Looking at the current stats, that's exactly what happens now, which is what led to the development of this project.

 |       | stellar.org |  satoshipay.io | pathfinder |
 |-------|-------------|----------------|------------|